Eleutherodactylus auriculatoides

-Eleutherodactylus auriculatoides is a species of frog in the family Eleutherodactylidae endemic to the Cordillera Central in the Dominican Republic.
+Eleutherodactylus auriculatoides, the eared robber frog or northern hammer frog, is a species of frog in the family Eleutherodactylidae endemic to the Cordillera Central in the Dominican Republic.
 Its natural habitats are montane closed forest.
 It is an arboreal species often found in bromeliads.
 Habitat loss caused by agriculture and charcoal production is the main threat to it.
 Its presence is uncertain in Haiti.